Places in Luxembourg

 • for short-term studies or training

-To stay longer (to work or study, for business travel or for other reasons), you must meet the Luxembourg government’s entry requirements.
-Check which type of visa or work permit you need with the Embassy of Luxembourg in London.
+To stay longer, you must meet the Luxembourg government’s entry requirements.
+Check which type of visa or permit you need with the Luxembourg Embassy in the UK.

-If you stay in Luxembourg with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.
+If you’re in Luxembourg with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Luxembourg.
+There are strict rules about goods you can take into or out of Luxembourg (in French).
 You must declare anything that may be prohibited or subject to tax or duty.

 Terrorism